-Over the last few years, insufficient sleep in the form of sleep disorders and sleep deprivation has become a growing concern in the U.S.
+Being chronically sleep deprived, as you probably realize, is completely debilitating.
+Insufficient sleep, in the form of sleep disorders and sleep deprivation, has become a massive and growing concern in the U.S.

-It can be caused by a number of different issues including abnormalities in the physiological system, brain and nervous system, cardiovascular system, metabolic functions, and immune system.
-Contributing factors can also include:
+Lack of quality sleep can be caused by a number of different issues including abnormalities in the brain and nervous system, cardiovascular system, immune system and metabolic functions.

 - Alcohol and drug abuse

-According to a report published by the Institute of Medicine (US) Committee on Sleep Medicine and Research, it is estimated that 50 to 70 million Americans chronically suffer from a disorder of sleep and wakefulness, hindering daily functioning and adversely affecting health and longevity.
+According to a new report published by the Institute of Medicine’s Committee on Sleep Medicine and Research, perhaps as many as 70 million Americans chronically suffer from a disorder of sleep and wakefulness, hindering daily functioning and adversely affecting health and longevity.

-That’s staggering, especially when you consider that the cumulative long-term effects of sleep deprivation and sleep disorders have been associated with a wide range of health problems.
-They include an increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke, and has been linked to cancer, increased mortality, and reduced quality of life and productivity.
-Lack of sleep can also negatively affect how well we think, react, work, learn, and get along with others.
+Staggering stuff, especially when you consider that the cumulative long-term effects of sleep deprivation and sleep disorders have been associated with increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke.

-Adding on to those points, according to data from the National Health Interview Survey conducted by the CDC, nearly 30% of adults reported an average of ≤ 6 hours of sleep per day in 2005-2007 and in 2009, only 31% of high school students reported getting at least 8 hours of sleep on an average school night.
+Adding on to those points, according to surveys also conducted by the CDC, nearly 30% of adults reported an average of less than six hours of sleep per day while only 31% of high school students reported getting at least eight hours of sleep on an average school night.

 Meanwhile, the National Department of Transportation estimates drowsy driving to be responsible for 1,550 fatalities and 40,000 nonfatal injuries annually in the U.S.

-Research has shown that CBD has differential effects on the sleep-wake cycle depending on the dose that’s administered.
-Low-dose CBD has a stimulating effect, while high-dose CBD has a sedating effect.
-In a study among individuals with insomnia, results suggested that administration of 160 mg/day of CBD increased total sleep time and decreased the frequency of arousals during the night, while other studies have shown that low-dose CBD has been associated with increased wakefulness.
+- Research shows that CBD has differential effects on the sleep-wake cycle depending on the dose that’s administered.
+Low-dose CBD has a mildly stimulating effect, while high-dose CBD may have a more sedating outcome.

-Finally, CBD may also have an impact on excessive daytime sleepiness or EDS.
-EDS is quite common and is characterized by the urge to fall asleep during the light hours of the day.
-Causes may include some medications, various medical conditions, psychiatric conditions, and sleep disorders such as narcolepsy and OSA.
-Negative consequences can include behavioral, attention, memory, and immune impairment, which may have an impact on quality of life.
+Finally, CBD may also have an impact on excessive daytime sleepiness.
+Causes may include some medications, medical conditions like obesity, psychiatric conditions, and sleep disorders such as narcolepsy.
+When you do not get adequate rest, consequences can include behavioral issues and memory impairment, which impact your overall quality of life.